Karakachan Livestock Guardian Dogs

 From our discussions with many goat owners across the U.S., the most successful stories were from those who were using Karakachan Livestock Guardian Dogs (LGDs).
 We were fortunate to be able to purchase a female in 2006, and realized she was worth her weight in gold.
 She loved the goats and did an excellent job of keeping them safe.
 But there are not many of these dogs in the U.S.

 In order to expand the bloodline, we went to Bulgaria, twice in 2007, to bring back Pirin and Duda.
 We were very fortunate to be able to work with the Sedefchevs at BBPS Semperviva - the source for pure breed Karakachans in Bulgaria.
-In 2008, we again worked with BBPS to acquire a male pup, Rado, that is of completely different lineage than the other Karakachans currently found in the U.S. Most recently, we traveled back May 2010 to pick up two females to improve the blood lines in our breeding program.
+In 2008, we again worked with BBPS to acquire a male pup, Rado, that is of completely different lineage than the other Karakachans currently found in the U.S. We traveled back to Bulgaria in May 2010 to pick up two females to improve the blood lines in our breeding program.

 Our Breeding Standards